 - Macarena neighborhood – La Macarena is the oldest neighborhood of Seville.
 The area gets its character and name from the statue and image of Lady Macarena, dedicated to the Virgin of Hope of Macarena.
 La Macarena was an important site since the Almohad Caliphate times and a gate was built to safeguard the neighborhood quarters.

 - Watch a flamenco show – In the evening, watch a flamenco show in the Triana neighborhood.
-Triana was a meeting point of sailors, artisans, and flamenco dancers in the past.
+Triana was a meeting point for sailors, artisans, and flamenco dancers in the past.

 Day 10 Take a day trip to other cities in Spain or head to Gibraltar or Morocco